Skip to main content

 Background

-Digital elevation models (DEMs) provide a high-resolution depiction of the land surface and are important to update in regions that change frequently.
+Digital elevation models (DEMs) provide a high-resolution depiction of the height of the land surface and are important to update in regions that change frequently.
 Volcanoes, geohazards, mining subsidence, and urban growth (plus more) all contribute to rapid changes in local topography.
 High-resolution DEMs have been requested in every Satellite Needs Working Group (SNWG) assessment cycle because they provide fundamental topographic underpinning for the processes that each land monitoring agency tracks.

-Agencies in the 2020 assessment cycle expressed the need to track changes in topography over time: dynamic topography.
-This activity, informed by the SNWG-2020 cycle, produces and distributes two 2.0 m DEM products: a near-Global Mosaic Earth DEM and DEM strips where new data was acquired for detailed change detection.
+In the 2020 assessment cycle, agencies expressed the need to track changes in topography over time, or dynamic topography.
+This activity, informed by the SNWG-2020 cycle, produces and distributes 2 m DEM strips at locations where WorldView collected stereo imagery.
+The data products will be made available to federal agencies as per the licensing agreement.

 Status: Available Now